0x41gawor/tayckner-rest-api/README.md

 Description of the Tayckner as a product itself will be created somewhere in the future and linked here.
 As for now I'm developing a small part of it for the purpose of "Introduction to mobile applications" course at Warsaw University of Technology.

-This small part contains modules:
+This small part contain modules:

 - Day tracker
 - Day planner